Peng-Rao/Image_processing_notes/notes/chapters/chapter10.typ

   caption: [Illustration of outlier influence on least squares fitting], )

-== Ordinary Least Squares for Line Fitting
+== Limitations of Vertical Distance Minimization
 We begin with the fundamental problem of fitting a straight line to a set of 2D points.
 The parametric form of a line is:
 $
   y = m x + b